Sebzdead/WormsPy/ReadMe.md

 See the demonstration video here: https://youtu.be/mhyYDpziSE8

-## Getting started with WormsPy
+## Building the WormsPy imaging platform:
 For a full build guide please see our publication: (FORTHCOMING)

-### Minimum requirements
+### Minimum requirements:
 Minimum requirements to use WormSpy:
 - 2x Spinnaker compatible cameras or any cameras compatible with opencv-python
 - XY Zaber motor stage (Controlled with ASCII Commands)
 - Z Zaber motor stage (Controlled with ASCII Commands)
 - if using DLC, a CUDA capable NVidia GPU (Preferrably with Tensor Cores)
+- any modern CPU, though Intel architectures have better performance
+- any dual stick controller compatible with PyGame

-### Getting started with WormsPy
+### Getting started with WormsPy:
-1. Install Miniconda or Anaconda
+1. Clone the repository, we recommend downloading the zip and extracting to desired location.
+2. We recommend using MiniConda for environment management: https://docs.anaconda.com/miniconda/miniconda-install/
+3. Add anaconda to System Path Variables
+4. Open Anaconda prompt and run 'conda init'
+5. Open Anaconda prompt, cd to the WormsPy directory
-2. `conda create --name wormspy --file requirements.txt`
+6. Run 'conda create --name wormspy python=3.8.15'
-3. Ensure only the required two cameras are connected to the computer.
-4. Identify the serial port for the XY motors and the serial port for the Z motor.
-If all three motors are connected via the same serial port, you will have to modify the `video_feed()` function in `app.py` such that only one serial port is open.
-5. There are a number of variables that are hardcoded in app.py at line #36, which should work for a two camera setup but may need to be modified for other use cases
-6. Open the ZaberLauncher application, which acts as an intermediary messenger to the motors.
-7. Run StartWormSpy.bat
+7. Run 'conda activate wormspy'
+8. Run 'pip install -r requirements.txt'
+9. Install the Zaber Launcher application: https://www.zaber.com/software#pos-download
+10. Set up your motor connections using ZaberLauncher, note down COM port # for your motors and maximum position index
+11. Open the file 'WormsPy/backend/code/app.py' and adjust COM ports as well as other settings as needed
+12. Adjust your camera settings as desired using the camera's native software (SpinView for Teledyne cameras)
+13. Double click StartWormsPy.bat
-8. In your browser visit `localhost:5000`
+14. In your browser visit `localhost:5000`
+15. Enjoy WormsPy!

-## Developer's Notes
+## Developer's Notes:
 More information for those interested in adapting WormSpy for their use case.

-### Frontend
+### Frontend:
 The frontend of WormsPy was developed using Angular (HTML/SCSS/TS).
 To make adjustments the frontend, the installation of NodeJs is required.
 Run `npm install` in the `wormspy` folder after initially downloading the files.
 Adjustments to the frontend can be made in the live-feed component found in `wormspy/src/app/live-feed`.

 To continue using flask as a web server and maintain `StartWormSpy.bat` as an easy launch option, follow these steps: